k1nd0ne/VolWeb/README.md

 ![alt text](https://github.com/k1nd0ne/VolWeb/blob/main/.images_readme/investigation.png)

-**Volweb is still in Beta version and will evolve quickly.**
+**Volweb is still in development and will evolve quickly.**
-The updates communications will be on twitter or by following the github.
+Update communications will be via twitter or by following this repo.

 ## Features ✅
 The platform is currently supporting the following features: